 Leadcore line will allow you to troll the deeper holes in addition to the shallow stretches.
 When fishing the shallow water, we simply long lined Rapala Shad Raps and Wally Divers.

-It is a special window to fish right now.
 If you aren’t an avid deer hunter or perhaps get your deer early, you may want to consider a trip to the river.
 Dress warm, be safe and make some memories that only can be made late fall.

 To learn more about Lake of the Woods, check out the Lake of the Woods Tourism website.